Europe Bucket List - Iconic Travel Experiences

 46. Eat Tapas & Churros in Spain

 While you admire the magnificent architecture of Spain, take some time to gorge on the Tapas at various late-night bars.
 Tapas is a variety of small savory food items in Spanish cuisine.
 Leave some space for the yummiest street-style Churros.
-It is impossible to resist the sugary aroma of these deep-fried goodies with chocolate dipping sauce on the side.
+It is impossible to resist the sugary aroma of these fresh, hot, deep-fried goodies with chocolate dipping sauce on the side.

 47. Soak in a thermal bath In Budapest